-FSM_ENCODING can be placed on the state machine registers.
-The legal values for this are "one_hot", "sequential", "johnson", "gray", "auto", and "none".
+FSM_ENCODING can be placed on the statemachine registers.
+The legal values for this are "one_hot", "sequential", "johnson", "gray", "user_encoding" and "none".
 The "auto" value is the default, and allows the tool to determine best encoding.
+The "user_encoding" value tells the tool to still infer a statemachine, but to use the encoding given in the RTL by the user.

-This attribute can be set in the RTL or the XDC.
+The FSM_ENCODING attribute can be set in the RTL or the XDC.